Coaching and Wellness

 - Relationships.
 Serving others, taking care of others, being compassionate and kind are important sources of human thriving.
 This leads to a sense of wellbeing and generates positive emotions that creates moments of connection, calms the nervous system, and improves brain function.

 Coaches extend compassion by paying attention to the images, metaphors, and internal words and phrases that develop during the conversation.
-This serves as intuitive connection with the client—defined as empathic accuracy.
-Coaches empathically listen by getting inside another person’s frame of reference, looking to see the world the way they see the world, understanding their paradigm, and understanding how he or she feels.
+This serves as an intuitive connection with the client—defined as empathic accuracy.
+Coaches empathically listen by getting inside another person’s frame of reference, looking to see the world the way they see the world, understanding their paradigm, and understand how he or she feels.

 Coaching is a relationship where compassion can be experienced.
 Coaches create supportive, safe environments for clients to discuss and talk about what is important–coaches validate what a person is experiencing and don’t judge the person.
 Coaches listen, resonating with the clients’ words, meaning, and tones.